awslabs/iot-app-kit/README.md

 [![Downloads](https://img.shields.io/npm/dw/@iot-app-kit/core)](https://npmjs.org/package/@iot-app-kit/core)

 ---
 **NEW in 4.0**: IoT Application Kit has been fully migrated to React 18!
-THere are a number of key breaking changes in React 18 that you should be aware of before upgrading to this version, which you can find details about here:
+There are a number of key breaking changes in React 18 that you should be aware of before upgrading to this version, which you can find details about here:

 - https://reactjs.org/blog/2022/03/08/react-18-upgrade-guide.html